ANMJ Writing Guidelines

 A clinical update may include a case study/ies, guidelines, graphs, tables, or illustrations.
 (Please send as separate documents and clearly indicate where they are to be placed in the text).

-If you wish to submit a draft, the following structure may assist: introduction; overview of the problem/issue; risks to health in the target group; opportunities to address; project outline - aims/nursing interventions; results; conclusion.
+introduction; overview of the problem/issue; risks to health in the target group; opportunities to address; project outline - aims/nursing/midwifery interventions; results; conclusion.

-Articles in this section should be approximately 800 words and raise an issue of current relevance to nurses.
-They should be written in the third person, and be thought provoking, challenging nurses to reflect on and possibly modify their view or practice.
-Please contact the editors to discuss your ideas.
+Articles in this section should be approximately 800 words (including references if any) and raise an issue of current relevance to nurses or midwives.
+They should be written in the third person, and be thought provoking, challenging nurses and midwives to reflect on and possibly modify their view or practice.
+Please contact the editor at email@example.com to discuss your ideas.